 Password: The password of the database schema

-Then click “OK” to save, repeat above process to each database schema accesses (Carrier Web, OptiCash and OptiVault).
+Then click “OK” to save, and repeat the above process to each database schema accesses (Carrier Web, OptiCash and OptiVault).

-On Websphere Application Console home page, go to Resource->JDBC->JDBC provider on left panel, click “New..” and create a new Oracle JDBC provider, please specify proper scope, classpath of the ojdbc driver file, and proper implementation class name (“oracle.jdbc.pool.OracleConnectionPoolDataSource” is recommended but not absolute, depends on production environment configuration).
+On the WebSphere Application Console home page, go to Resource->JDBC->JDBC provider on the left panel, click “New..” and create a new Oracle JDBC provider, please specify the proper scope, classpath of the ojdbc driver file, and proper implementation class name (“oracle.jdbc.pool.OracleConnectionPoolDataSource” is recommended but not absolute, depends on production environment configuration).
 Click “OK” to save this JDBC provider.

-Still on “JDBC Provider” page, click “Data sources” link and click “New..” to create data source for each schema:
+Still, on the “JDBC Provider” page, click the “Data sources” link and click “New..” to create a data source for each schema:

-In the next page, specify JNDI name.
+On the next page, specify the JNDI name.

-Please note the JNDI name defined here MUST MATCH the exact name specified as element <res-ref-name> value within <resource-ref> element from <application-path>\WEB-INF\web.xml.
+Note: The JNDI name defined here MUST MATCH the exact name specified as element <res-ref-name> value within <resource-ref> element from <application-path>\WEB-INF\web.xml.
 See 1.2.5 below.

-Fill in the “URL” field with current database schema, i.e. jdbc:oracle:thin:@server:1521:serverdb
+Fill in the “URL” field with the current database schema, i.e.,

+jdbc:oracle:thin:@server:1521:serverdb

-or jdbc:sqlserver://@server;databaseName=@schemaName
+or

+dbc:sqlserver://@server;databaseName=@schemaName

-In next page, select proper JAAS alias which has been setup on 1.2.1 for “Component-managed authentication alias” and choose “WSLogin” for “Mapping-configuration alias”, then click “Next” and “Finish”
+On the next page, select the proper JAAS alias which has been setup on 1.2.1 for “Component-managed authentication alias” and choose “WSLogin” for “Mapping-configuration alias”, then click “Next” and “Finish”

-Repeat 1.2.3.1 to 1.2.3.3 to create JNDI data source for VLM Carrier Web, OptiCash, OptiVault respectively.
-Go back to “Data Sources” page, click every data source created and click “Test Connection” button.
+Repeat 1.2.3.1 to 1.2.3.3 to create JNDI data source for VLM Carrier Web, OptiCash, and OptiVault respectively.
+Go back to the “Data Sources” page, click every data source created and click the “Test Connection” button.
 If everything is properly configured, there should be a test successful message.

-On Websphere Application Console home page, go to “Applications”-> “WebSphere enterprise applications” and click the application link for VLM Carrier Web, go to “Resource references”, select module for OptiVLM Carrier Web, OptiCash, OptiVault respectively and click “Modify Resource Authentication Method..”, click “Use default method” and choose proper JAAS authentication, then click “Apply”.
-Repeat the same action to every resource references and click “OK”.
+On the WebSphere Application Console home page, go to “Applications”-> “WebSphere enterprise applications” and click the application link for VLM Carrier Web, go to “Resource references”, select module for OptiVLM Carrier Web, OptiCash, OptiVault respectively and click “Modify Resource Authentication Method..”, click “Use default method” and choose proper JAAS authentication, then click “Apply”.
+Repeat the same action to every resource reference and click “OK”.

-Open web.xml (located at <application-path>/WEB-INF/) and make sure the section of “<resource-ref>” are NOT commented out (remove “<!--“before the section and “-->”after the section).
-Result will look like this:
+Open web.xml (located at <application-path>/WEB-INF/) and make sure the section of “<resource-ref>” is NOT commented out (remove “<!--“before the section and “-->”after the section).
+The result will look like this:

 <resource-ref>